What is an ADR licence?

 This is not exhaustive and is covered in-depth as part of the full training with 2 Start.

-HSE provide a good overview on their website of the ADR Exemptions, which provides more detail regards the exemptions you will need to learn and understand as part of any ADR training.
+HSE provide a good overview of the ADR Exemptions, which provides more detail regards the exemptions you will need to learn and understand as part of your training for the carriage of dangerous goods by road.

 Why Train with 2 Start?